 Explore Play Learn is our approach to the American Library Association’s Every Child Ready to Read™ program.
 Engaging in reading, writing, singing, playing and talking activities together will help build your child’s literacy skills for life.

-The Five Practices and Early Literacy Components are part of the Every Child Ready to Read imitative which are properties of PLA, the Public Library Association, and ALSC, the Association for Library Service to Children, divisions of the American Library Association.
+The Five Practices and Early Literacy Components are part of the Every Child Ready to Read initiative which are properties of PLA, the Public Library Association, and ALSC, the Association for Library Service to Children, divisions of the American Library Association.

 • Reading Activities